-Schools are back in – whether virtually or in-person – and students and teachers could use your assistance!
+Schools are back in – or will be soon – and students and teachers could use your assistance!
 There are plenty of ways to get involved, from helping out with clothing and supplies to providing academic and administrative support to preparing kids for their next steps in life.

 Outfit your community.